Code of conduct

 The TPI won’t use high-pressure sales techniques or mislead you into doing anything until you are 100% ready and confident to do so.

-The TPI will always have authority to deal with the Customers data, either via a signed letter of authority or recorded verbal agreement in place with each Customer.
+The TPI will always have authority to deal with your data, either via a signed letter of authority or recorded verbal agreement in place with you.

-Energy supplier’s contracts – Before the Customer signs anything with an energy supplier, the TPI will make sure the Customer understand what you’re signing and the implications of signing it.
+Before you sign anything with an energy supplier, the TPI will make sure you understand what you’re signing and the implications of signing it.
 The same applies to verbally agreeing to a contract over the phone.

 The TPI will be responsible for the correct use any Change of Tenancy (COT) by their staff.

-We hope that complaints never happen, but if the Customer do wish to make a raise any issues, the TPI will have a simple and effective system for handling complaints.
+We hope that complaints never happen, but if you do wish to raise any issues, the TPI will have a simple and effective system for handling complaints.

 At least once a year we will undergo a full audit to make sure the TPI are adhering to the code.